Tarjama CleverSo Help for Linguistic QA 2026

 LQA Report

-QAs will assess linguists according to the severity and number of errors.
+QAs will review linguists based on both the severity of each error and the overall number of errors detected.

 In the workspace, the QA will be able to see: